 Gathering Information

 Your first task in the architectural design process involves collecting detailed information relevant to your site and project.
+This encompasses understanding site constraints, zoning regulations, and the potential of your land.

 - Site Analysis: Assess the characteristics of the site – location, size, shape, and orientation.